cda-tum/mqt-core/README.md

          1	      -1	      -i	      +i	      -√½(1-i)	       √½(1-i)	       √½(1+i)	      -√½(1+i)
          1	      -1	      -i	      +i	       √½(1-i)	      -√½(1-i)	      -√½(1+i)	       √½(1+i)
   ```
-  Note that matrix output factors in initial assignments as well as output permutations of the system (i.e. `initialLayout` and `permutation`).
+  Note that matrix output factors in initial assignments as well as output permutations of the system (i.e. `initialLayout` and `outputPermutation`).

   The (much more compact) DD representation that was actually constructed can be visualized as a *\*.dot* file (which is automatically converted to SVG if GraphViz is installed) by calling
   ```c++